What are the best energy-efficient heaters for your home?

-- Storage heaters: these smart heaters charge up during off-peak hours, when demand for electricity is low, and then use that energy to heat your room when you need it.
-They’re great for the planet, and for your wallet.
+These smart heaters charge up during off-peak hours, when demand for electricity is low, and then use that energy to heat your room when you need it.
+They’re better for the planet, and for your wallet.

 How efficient are they?

-Electric heating is generally always more efficient than gas.
+Electric heating is more efficient than gas.
 There’s no wasted energy, and – if you’re using renewable electricity – no fossil fuels.

 Fixed electric heaters are far easier to install than gas – you just need wall fixings and a power source.
 They also usually have a lot more features to help you control your heating.
 Some are even Wifi-enabled!